 - Should your child be taken into custody, they may not be questioned by authorities without the presence of their legal guardian who can also limit questioning in lieu of an attorney being present.

 If your teenager is charged with a DUI or DWI, the first thing you must do is contact a qualified, experienced defense lawyer.
-Award-winning defense attorney Mark Thiessen specializes in DWI cases, has a thorough knowledge of juvenile defense procedures, and will fight to ensure your teen receives a fair trial.
+Award-winning defense attorney Mark Thiessen specializes in DWI cases, has a thorough knowledge of juvenile defense procedures, and will fight to ensure your teen receives a fair trail.
 Contact the team at Thiessen Law Firm for a free consultation.